UniFirst Corp. research snapshot

 Bearish case

-More likely if the deal faces antitrust or regulatory challenges, financing issues, or fails entirely, causing the stock to revert toward its 52-week low and historical 15-22x earnings range for a low-growth uniform rental business.
+More likely if the FTC challenges the deal, the parties renegotiate the terms lower, or the transaction fails entirely, causing the stock to revert toward the pre-deal standalone range near the 52-week low of $147.66 and historical earnings multiples for a low-growth uniform rental business.

 UNF AI technical analysis